discord-player/deezer-extractor/readme.md

 # Extracting Streams

-As Deezer sends DMCA to repositories containing the hard-coded decryption keys, they are not provided.
-You can find these keys on the code of related projects (deezer downloaders)
+As Deezer sends DMCA to repositories containing the hard-coded decryption key, it is not provided.
+You can find this key in the code of related projects (deezer downloaders) and your client-side JavaScript code.

 ```ts
 import { DeezerExtractor } from "discord-player-deezer"